Clustering multivariate functional data using unsupervised binary trees: Extension to images

 \section{Extension to images}

 The $\mathtt{fCUBT}$ algorithm was introduced above for multivariate functional data which could be defined on different domains, possibly of different dimensions.
-In this section, we present the results of a simulation experiment with a process $X$ with two components, one defined on a compact interval on the real line, the other one defined on a square in the plane.
-In such situations, the univariate fPCA, done for each component for the computation of the MFPCA basis, is replaced by a suitable basis expansion for higher dimensional functions.
+In this section, we present the results of a simulation experiment with a process $X$ with two components, one defined over a compact interval on the real line, the other one defined over a square in the plane.
+In such situations, the univariate fPCA, performed for each component for the computation of the MFPCA basis, is replaced by a suitable basis expansion for higher dimensional functions.
 In particular, the eigendecomposition of image data can be performed using the FCP-TPA algorithm for regularized tensor decomposition \cite{allen_multi-way_2013}.
+See also \cite{happ_multivariate_2018} and \cite{wang2020}.